bujosa/alkes/README.md

 # alkes

-This is a simple project using hiperledger
+This is a simple project using hiperledger for a simple sum of two numbers, this contract is for learning purposes only.